 A total of 63 teams covering 14 sports represented Stewart’s Melville College last session including 27 rugby teams which were supported by 30 members of staff.
 Over 550 boys represented the school in one or more sports' fixtures against other schools.

 Stewart’s Melville College recent sporting successes include:

 Boys regularly represent their country at national level in sports including hockey, rugby and football.
-Recent Former Pupils who have gone on to follow a career in sport include David Florence, a slalom canoeist who was the 2013 and 2015 world champion in individual canoe slalom and silver medallist at the Rio Olympic Games and 2013 pairs canoe slalom champion, middle-distance runner Jake Wightman, Walker Cup golfer Grant Forrest and captain of the Scotland Rugby 7s team, Scott Riddell.
+Recent Former Pupils who have gone on to follow a career in sport include David Florence, a slalom canoeist who was the 2013 and 2015 world champion in individual canoe slalom and silver medalist at the Rio Olympic Games and 2013 pairs canoe slalom champion, middle-distance runner Jake Wightman, Walker Cup golfer Grant Forrest and captain of the Scotland Rugby 7s team, Scott Riddell.